BrewBlox/brewblox-documentation/docs/user/troubleshooting.md

 We keep this list updated with the issues we're aware of, but haven't yet permanently resolved.
 :::

+**The Spark service keeps losing connection to the controller (wifi)**

+The Wifi system library in the Spark controller has some serious issues.
+We've already fixed many of them, and are working on replacing the network library entirely.

+Until then, be aware: any network reset will cause the Spark to lose Wifi connection.
+This includes router/AP resets, channel hops, and bad reception.
+We've also had reports of powerline adapters causing resets.

 **After (re)starting, all my services and dashboards disappeared**

 Sometimes the datastore service is very slow to get started.
 To check its status, you can view the Docker logs using the `docker-compose logs datastore` command.